Untamed Heart

 Untamed Heart is a 1993 American romantic drama film directed by Tony Bill, written by Tom Sierchio, and starring Christian Slater and Marisa Tomei.
 It tells the story of an unlikely romance between a young woman unlucky in love and a shy young man who has a heart defect.
 The original music score was composed by Cliff Eidelman, and includes a classical arrangement of "Nature Boy".
-A remixed version of Suzanne Vega's 1987 song "Tom's Diner" is featured in the opening scene of the film.
+A remix of the 1987 Suzanne Vega song "Tom's Diner" is featured in the opening scene.